 According to the Yorkshire Vernacular Buildings Group, the building which now forms the Mortall Gallery was in existence before Newgate was established as a town street.
 Though impossible to date, John Baliol founded a hospital directly opposite in 1230 and suggests activity in the area and it is therefore quite possible that the old portion of No.26 is of considerable antiquity.

-The Gallery opens on 5 December 2020.
-Do check this website, or follow along on social media, as new works are being added almost daily.
+The Gallery opened on 5 December 2020.
+Do check this website, subscribe to the calendar, or follow along on social media, as new works are arriving all the time.